lbarraga/SEL3-2025-Groep-6/README.md

 While the ppo training will always create a video when done training.
-To generate a video of a previously trained PPO model, change the training code for the loading code that is currently commented.
+To generate a video of a previously trained PPO model, change the training code for the loading code that is currently commented out.

 Developed by: